Master of Fine Arts programme in Fine Arts

 • Judgement and evaluation

-The Academy has multiple local, national, and international partnerships, including with L’Internationale Online, the Hasselblad Center, and Röda Sten Konsthall, in addition to research centres and the PARSE platform for artistic research.
-Multiple public symposia, seminars, lectures, and conferences happen, and you will benefit from them.
-The programme is developing a network of cultural actors engaged in art and publicness within the Gothenburg area.
+HDK-Valand is proud of its extensive network of local, national, and international partnerships, including with L’Internationale Online, the Hasselblad Center, and Röda Sten Konsthall.
+It has a strong research culture with externally-funded research projects and research centres, including CAPIm–The Centre for Art and the Political Imaginary.
+It is also home to the PARSE platform for artistic research.
+You will benefit from a rich array of public symposia, seminars, lectures, and conferences.
+The programme is actively building a network of cultural actors focused on art and publicness in the Gothenburg area.
+Students are facilitated to build their own networks.

 Programme structure and content

-Year one introduces concepts of publicness, questions about the roles of art and the artist in society and methods to practice artistic research.
-You will learn to identify subjects for artistic research, test methods via practical experiments, analyse theories, and develop writing skills.
-In term 2 you will take an elective programme course, in which students from different specialisation meet and expand their knowledge together.
+In the first year, you will explore concepts of publicness and the roles of art and artists in society and try out artistic research.
+You'll learn to identify topics to work with, experiment with artistic production, analyse theories, and hone your writing skills.
+During the second term, you will participate in an elective course, broadening your knowledge alongside students from other specializations.
 Students apply for the elective courses based on an annual course offering.

 Who should apply?